 What are the worst things that can grow on the human body?
 What flesh diseases are treatable?
 This list of physical diseases highlights some of the outlandish things that affect the human body and what can be done to treat them.
 In some cases, there is no cure for these conditions, only options for treatment.
 Many of these conditions have long since been suppressed into remission and are not as often seen in most parts of the world, though many of these infectious diseases do still exist.

 Most commonly seen in limbs, elephantiasis is a disease that causes the thickening of skin and the underlying tissues, causing the affected body parts to swell to abnormally large sizes.
 The disease is carried by microscopic, parasitic worms transferred by mosquitoes.
 Once present in the body, a chain of reactions can lead to the lymph system to shutting down, causing the swelling characteristic of the disease.

-There is no cure, per se, for Elephantitis, nor is there a vaccine currently available.
-Treatments include prescription drugs, rigorous washing of the affected ares, binding in elastic bandages, and in some cases surgery.
+There is no cure for Elephantitis, nor is there a vaccine currently available.
+Treatments include prescription drugs, rigorous washing of the affected areas, binding in elastic bandages, and in some cases, surgery.

 Treatment early on in the infection is largely guesswork, with antibiotics being administered as soon as there is suspicion of the disease.
 A high incident of suspicion will lead to surgery and, in extreme cases, amputation.

 There have, however, been improvements in care, most notably the drug Isotretinoin (Isotrex).
-Some patients have survived into adolescence and, in very rare cases, lived to adulthood.
+Some patients have survived into adolescence.